 Data from phase 2:

 Questionnaires and Other materials.
 In the second phase, the participants will be provided with a fitbit to record their movements.
 They will receive the fitbit a week before starting the intervention to gather baseline data.
 They will be trained to wear the fitbit for a period of 6-weeks.
 In addition, the Physical Activity Scale for the Elderly (PASE) 52, a validated 12-item questionnaire for assessing the frequency, duration, and intensity level of physical activities for ageing adults will be administered via an interview mode both immediately prior to and following the intervention to measure potential changes in physical activities.
 The UCLA Loneliness Scale 53, is a 20-item scale, that will be administered both pre- and post-intervention to evaluate the effect of Nao on the feelings of loneliness.
-The Bangor Goal-Setting Interview (BGSI)26, a structured interview, will be conducted before and after the intervention and in a two-month follow up.
+The Bangor Goal-Setting Interview (BGSI)26, a structured interview, will be conducted during the intervention and in a two-month follow up.
+Human robot interaction will be recorded by camera in the second phase, as well.
 In addition, we will use the Consolidated Standards of Reporting Trials (CONSORT) fidelity checklist to monitor the intervention implementation.

 SAR for both phases of the study.
 The Nao robot (Figure 1) is the SAR for our project.
 Nao was created by Softbank robotics and is an advanced, programmable, human-like robot with 22.8 inches in height and 25 degree of freedom to move, turn his head, hands, sit, and walk.
 Nao can dance, speak, and recognize faces, objects and speech in 20 languages.
 We will obtain the robot from the UMN’s engineering department and afford one using equipment budget.
 Programming will also be conducted by them.
 In case during the study we experience lack of robot capacity to fully carry out the study, the PI will purchase an additional robot via her ICR account.